celluloid/celluloid/README.md

 applications that integrates directly with the [Celluloid actor library](https://github.com/tarcieri/celluloid), making it easy to compose with multithreaded programs.
-Celluloid::IO lets Celluloid-based programs handle cases with large numbers of mostly-idle connections, such as Websockets-based programs or chat systems.
+Celluloid::IO lets Celluloid-based programs handle large numbers of mostly-idle connections, such as Websocket servers or chat/messaging systems.

 Celluloid::IO provides a different class of actor: one that's slightly slower and heavier than standard Celluloid actors, but one which contains a